-A perfect pit is about 16 feet long and 3 to 4 feet wide.
+A perfect pit is about 16 feet long, 3 to 4 feet wide and 4 feet deep.
 The pit should slope up at each of the long ends.
 If the land has a limiting layer such as bedrock, a smaller area is appropriate.
 A pit should accommodate at least two contestants simultaneously.